oksmelnik/melody/README.md

 # Front end for the game project

-Build the multiplayer game with SocketIO
+Build the multiplayer game with SocketIO.
+* User can create a new game
+* Other user can join the game
+* After 2 players in the game it starts with playing audio and answer variants
+* If Player 1 loose, it's players 2 turn.
+His game updates and he could make his guess

 ## My goals were: